Aurelian-Shuttleworth/agent-ear/docs/tutorials/first-transcription.md

 # Your First Transcription in 5 Minutes

 Welcome!
-By the end of this page, you'll have recorded your voice (or transcribed a YouTube video) and received a structured Obsidian-ready note — all without installing anything beyond Nix.
+By the end of this page, you'll have recorded your voice (or transcribed a YouTube video) and received a structured Obsidian-ready note, all without installing anything beyond Nix.

 ## Prerequisites

 You need two things:

-1. **Nix** — with flakes enabled.
+1. **Nix**: with flakes enabled.
 If `nix --version` prints something, you're good.
-2. **A Google account** — for the Gemini API that powers transcription.
+2. **A Google account**: for the Gemini API that powers transcription.

 That's it.
 No Python, no pip, no Docker.